giuntaja/ELK-Project/README.md

 - _Which file is the playbook?
 Where do you copy it?_ The file elk-playbook.yml must be copied into the ansible container within the Jump Box (/etc/ansible).
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
    The file to update to make Ansible run the playbook on a specific machine is the hosts file.
-To specify which machine(s) to install the ELK server &/or Filebeat on, specify this at the top of the elk-playbook.yml and filebeat-playbook.yml files for "hosts".
+   To specify which machine(s) to install the ELK server &/or Filebeat on, specify the machine(s) at the top of the elk-playbook.yml and filebeat-playbook.yml files for "hosts" (i.e. webservers).
-- _Which URL do you navigate to in order to check that the ELK server is running? http://52.251.89.122:5601/app/kibana
+- _Which URL do you navigate to in order to check that the ELK server is running? http://52.251.89.122:5601/app/kibana (IP Address of ELK:5601)